-Both comments were delivered shortly after the release of the final version of a revised well control rule, which clearly is a hot-button issue for many Americans.
+Both comments were delivered shortly after the release of the final version of a revised well control rule, which clearly is a hot-button issue for many.
 It drew more than 100,000 comments from the industry and citizens, many of whom sent notes opposing changes to the 2016 rule.

 It sounded about as earth-shaking as regulatory reform can be.
 The reality, however, was more tweaks than transformation.

 “There were not any breathtaking issues that everyone was gobsmacked by,” said Glenn Legge, a Houston attorney with the firm HFW.
 Still, the lawyer who advises offshore energy clients on regulation, said his clients are keenly interested in the changes in the notice.